-In an ideal world, you would have a mouth full of perfect teeth for the rest of your life, but according to The American Dental Association, the average adult ages 20 – 64 has about three or more missing teeth.
+In an ideal world, you would have a mouth full of perfect teeth for the rest of your life.
+Unfortunately, according to The American Dental Association, the average adult aged 20 – 64 has about three or more missing teeth.
 And although that number may come as a big shock to most people, we have got some good news for you.
-There are a variety of different methods that we at DeStefano Dentistry can use to restore your smile.
+There are a variety of different methods that we at DeStefano Dentistry in Pittsford, New York can use to restore your smile.
 One of the restorative services we offer is the placement of dental bridges.

 What Are Dental Bridges?

 A good candidate for a dental bridge will have two healthy teeth, either implants or natural teeth, on either side of the area where there are missing teeth.
 Additionally, good candidates for this procedure have otherwise good oral health and don’t smoke.
-During your initial consultation with Dr. DeStefano and our team at DeStefano Dentistry, we will let you know whether or not you are a good candidate for this procedure.
+Ideal candidates for implant-supported bridges should have adequate jawbone density.

 If pain is a factor that is preventing you from considering dental bridges, you have nothing to worry about.
 Before we start the procedure, we will use a local anesthetic to numb your mouth so that you don’t feel a thing.
 If at any point during the procedure you feel anxious or uneasy, let Dr. DeStefano know and we will help you feel more comfortable.

 How Are Dental Bridges Placed?

 Dental bridges are placed over the course of two appointments, just like crowns and implants often are.
 During the first appointment, Dr. DeStefano will shave the teeth adjacent to where the bridge will be placed.
 He will then take an impression of your current smile that he will use to make the bridge.
 A temporary bridge will be given to you during this first appointment.
 After two weeks, you will return for your second appointment where Dr. DeStefano will replace the temporary piece with the permanent dental bridge.